 • Training resources like webinars or video tutorials

-• An active community of users for peer support
+• An active community of users for peer support and tips

-Do You Need Advanced Reporting and Analytics?
+7. Do You Need Advanced Reporting?

 • Do you need custom financial reports?